solyarisoftware/voskJs/README.md

 ## 💣 Status

 - Project is in a very draft stage
-- Warning: multithreading causes a crash: https://github.com/solyarisoftware/voskJs/issues/3 The issue has a temporary workaround: https://github.com/alphacep/vosk-api/issues/516#issuecomment-833462121
+- Warning: multi-threading causes a crash: https://github.com/solyarisoftware/voskJs/issues/3 The issue has a temporary workaround: https://github.com/alphacep/vosk-api/issues/516#issuecomment-833462121